-- (a) The bedroom/bathroom/amenities and square footages for Direct Loan Units must be comparable to the bedroom/bathroom/amenities and square footages for the total number of Units in the Development based on the amount of Direct Loan funds requested as a percentage of total Direct Loan eligible costs.
-As a result of this requirement, the Department will always use the Proration Method as the Cost Allocation Method in accordance with CPD Notice 16-15 except as described in subsection (b) of this section.
-Additionally, the amount of Direct Loan funds requested cannot exceed the per-unit subsidy limit included in the NOFA.
-Direct Loan units must be provided as a percentage of each unit type, in proportion to the percentage of total costs included in the Direct Loan. - (b) For HOME, NSP, and TCAP RF, Direct Loan Units must float throughout the Development unless the Development also contains public housing units that will receive Operating Fund or Capital Fund assistance under Section 9 of the 1937 Act as defined in 24 CFR §5.100.
+(a) The bedroom/bathroom/amenities and square footages for Direct Loan Units must be comparable to the bedroom/bathroom/amenities and square footages for the total number of Units in the Development based on the amount of Direct Loan funds requested, inclusive of Match, as a percentage of total Direct Loan eligible costs.
+As a result of this requirement, the Department will always use the Proration Method as the Cost Allocation Method in accordance with CPD Notice 16-15 except as described in (b) of this section.
+Additionally, the amount of Direct Loan funds requested inclusive of Match-cannot exceed the per-unit subsidy limit included in the NOFA.
+For example, in a 20 Unit Development composed of 6 1-bedroom, 10 2-bedroom, and 4-3-bedroom units, where the amount of Direct Loan funds requested is \$1,000,000, and the total Direct Loan-eligible project costs are \$4,000,000, 25 percent of each unit type must be a Direct Loan Unit (\$1,000,000 Direct divided by \$4,000,000).
+In the example below, the square footages are the same for each unit that has the same number of bedrooms and all fractional units are rounded up to require the next whole number of MFDL Units.
+In this example, even though the amount of Direct Loan funds (inclusive of Match) as a percentage of total Direct Loan-eligible costs (25 percent) would result in a minimum 5 units if the percentage was applied on a total unit basis, the 25 percent must be applied to each unit type with partial Units rounded up to the next whole number, resulting in 2 additional units for a total of 7 Direct Loan Units.
+Please see CPD Notice 16-15 for further guidance.
+Direct Loan units must be provided as a percentage of each unit type, in proportion to the percentage of total costs included in the Direct Loan.

+(b) For HOME, NSP, and TCAP RF, Direct Loan Units must float throughout the Development unless the Development also contains public housing units that will receive Operating Fund or Capital Fund assistance under Section 9 of the 1937 Act as defined in 24 CFR §5.100.
 For NHTF, Direct Loan Units must float throughout the Development except as prohibited by 24 CFR §93.203.
-Floating Direct Loan units may only float among the Units as described in the Direct Loan Contract and Direct Loan LURA, or as specifically approved in writing by the Department. - (c) The minimum affordability period for all Direct Loan Units awarded under a NOFA will match the greater of the term of the loan or 30 years unless a lesser period is approved by the Board and when assisting distressed developments. - (d) If the Department is the only source of funding for the Development, all Units must be restricted. - (e) If the Direct Loan funds are layered in a 9% Development that is electing Income Averaging to qualify under IRC §42, the Direct Loan units required by the LURA must continue to be provided at the income levels committed at the time of Application.
+Floating Direct Loan units may only float among the Units as described in the Direct Loan Contract and Direct Loan Land Use Restriction Agreement ("LURA"), or as specifically approved in writing by the Department.

+(c) The minimum affordability period for all Direct Loan Units awarded under a NOFA will match the greater of the term of the loan or 30 years unless a lesser period is approved by the Board and when assisting distressed developments.

+(d) If the Department is the only source of funding for the Development, all Units must be restricted.

+(e) If the Direct Loan funds are layered in a 9% Development that is electing Income Averaging to qualify under IRC §42, the Direct Loan units required by the LURA must continue to be provided at the income levels committed at the time of Application.
 Unit designations may not change to meet Income Averaging requirements.